mdditt2000/k8s-bigip-ctlr/user_guides/multi-deployment/README.md

-# Platform-agnostic Container Environments using DNS Failover
+# Multi-Cluster OpenShift/Kubernetes using BIG-IP DNS Failover

 Today, organizations are increasingly deploying multiple container environment.
 Deploying multiple environment can improve availability, isolation and scalability.
 This user-guide demonstrates how F5 Container Ingress Services (CIS) can automate BIP-IP to provide Ingress services for a multiple platform-agnostic container environments.